This Week in Petroleum History, December 25 to December 31

 “My invention has for its object to provide a metal barrel which shall be simple and strong in construction and effective and durable in operation,” Wehrhahn noted in his patent for a flanged metal barrel with encircling hoops for better control when rolling.
 A second patent issued at the same time provided a means for detaching and securing a lid.

 A superintendent at Ironclad Manufacturing, Wehrhahn assigned his inventions to Elizabeth Cochrane Seaman (Nellie Bly).
-She was the recent widow of the company’s founder; at age 30 in 1895 she had married the wealthy 70-year-old industrialist Robert Seaman.
+She was the recent widow of the company’s founder.
+In 1895, at age 30, she had married the wealthy 70-year-old industrialist Robert Seaman.

-Well known as a reporter for the New York World, Bly manufactured early versions of the Wehrhahn “Metal Barrel.”
+Well known as a reporter for the New York World, Bly manufactured early versions of the “Metal Barrel.”
 It would become today’s 55-gallon steel drum.
 Wehrhahn later became superintendent of Pressed Steel Tank Company of Milwaukee, Wisconsin.
 When Iron Clad Manufacturing succumbed to debt, Bly returned to newspaper reporting.
 She died at age 57 in 1922.
 Learn more in the Remarkable Nellie Bly’s Oil Drum.
+Also see History of the 42-Gallon Oil Barrel.

-December 28, 1930 – Well reveals True Size of East Texas Oilfield
+December 28, 1930 – Lou Della Crim’s Well reveals Size of East Texas Oilfield

 Three days after Christmas in 1930, a major oil discovery on the farm of the widow Lou Della Crim revealed the extent of the mighty East Texas oilfield.